 '''

 default

 - tells a terminal to use its default encoding

 iso_8859_1 - the most common Western European encoding prior to UTF-8.

 Known in the PostScript world as 'ISO-Latin1'.

 iso_8859_15 - a variant of iso_8859_1 that includes the Euro symbol

 iso_8859_2 - used in Central and Eastern Europe

 iso_8859_9 - used in Turkey (also known as Latin5)

 - popular Unix cyrillic encoding

 koi8r

 - Ukrainian Unix cyrillic encoding

 koi8u

+cp437

 - codepage for MS-DOS

-cp437

 - codepage for OS/2, Western Europe

 cp850

 - codepage for OS/2, Central and Eastern Europe

 cp852

 cp950

 - MS version of Big5 (emf terminal only)

 - codepage for MS Windows, Central and Eastern Europe

 cp1250

 - codepage for 8-bit Russian, Serbian, Bulgarian, Macedonian

 cp1251

 - codepage for MS Windows, Western Europe

 cp1252

 - codepage for MS Windows, Turkish (superset of Latin5)

 cp1254

 - shift-JIS Japanese encoding

 sjis

 - variable-length (multibyte) representation of Unicode

 utf8

 entry point for each character

 '''

 The command set encoding locale is different from the other options.
 It attempts to determine the current locale from the runtime environment.
-On most systems this is controlled by the environmental variables LC_ALL, LC_CTYPE, or LANG.
-This mechanism is necessary, for example, to pass multibyte character encodings such as UTF-8 or EUC_JP to the wxt and pdf terminals.
+On most systems this is controlled by the environmental variables LC\ALL, LC\CTYPE, or LANG.
+This mechanism is necessary, for example, to pass multibyte character encodings such as UTF-8 or EUC\JP to the wxt and pdf terminals.
 This command does not affect the locale-specific representation of dates or numbers.
 See also set locale (p.
-182) and set decimalsign (p.
-161).
+171) and set decimalsign (p.
+149).

-Generally you should set the encoding before setting the terminal type, as it may affect the selection of fonts.
+Generally you must set the encoding before setting the terminal type, as it may affect the choice of appropriate fonts small is a synonym for 0.0 (no crossbar), and large for 1.0.
+The default is 1.0 if no size is given.